boscoh/sassin/readme.md

 ### Comments

-Comments are prefaced with `/*` will be treated as a comment, this this is implemented on a per-line basis:
+Comments are prefaced with `/` will be treated as a comment, and this is implemented on a per-line basis:

-    /* This is a comment
+    / This is a comment
-    /* This is another comment
+    / This is another comment
     body
       width: 50px